K-Kamenju/python-p3-wk2-code-challenge/README.md

 3. A Review belongs to both a Customer and a Restaurant.
 4. The relationship between Restaurant and Customer forms a many-to-many relationship.

+Please note due to import errors, the code challenge is done on one file only

 ## Project Setup

 1. Create a new project folder.